JJPro/CTP-R01-converter/README.md

 It wrote a different value for each pairing experiment.
 I randomly picked one to use.
 Not sure what it does though.

-## Issue Report
+## Issue Report & Feedback

-Submit an issue under this repo or continue the discussion [here](https://github.com/Koenkk/zigbee2mqtt/issues/15652).
+ - Issue Report: Submit an issue
+ - Provide Feedbacks: The discussion board

 ## SUPPORT MY WORK